mvcds/brave-clojure/10/readme.md

 Values cannot be changed e.g. adding 1 to 15 does not alterate the "value" of 15.

+Values are atomic

 > Producing new values

-A process applied to a value will produce a new value.
+A *process* applied to a value will produce a new value.

 > Identity